MatthiasF999/generator-awesome-aurelia/README.md

 yo awesome-aurelia:route
 ```

-This will generate the necessary files and folders, based on your answers
+This will generate the necessary files and folders, based on your answers (only jspm without dotnet)

 ## Adding a language
 Run the command and replace LANGUAGE with the shortform of the language